Easy Butternut Squash Soup

-Butternut soup is kind of a must-make for fall.
-Here roasted squash then gets pureed with sautéed shallots and some broth, and finished with a bit of cream and a gorgeous swirl of creamy, tangy sour cream or crème fraiche (available in your dairy aisle or the cheese section of the supermarket), plus some (optional) bits of crispy bacon, snipped chives, or roasted pumpkin seeds.
-So simple, and really quite fabulous.
+Butternut soup is a must-make for fall, and this is the simplest version.
+Here, roasted squash gets pureed with sautéed shallots and some broth, allowing the natural sweetness of the butternut squash to shine.
+It’s finished with a bit of cream and a gorgeous swirl of creamy, tangy sour cream or crème fraiche (available in your dairy aisle or the cheese section of the supermarket), plus some (optional) bits of crispy bacon, snipped chives, or roasted pumpkin seeds.
+So easy and really quite fabulous.

 Roasted Butternut Squash Soup: This soup has a stunning color, smooth texture, and a deeply sweet flavor.
 A definite fall must-make!